 During February and March, you may also volunteer to help collect buckets of sap from sugar maple trees in the Concord community.
 Space is limited and the schedule is variable.
 You also use the online form that is available in early February.

 Occasionally we need help on indoor office projects such as mailings, data entry, research, technology and social media support, event organization, etc. Please contact Program Manager Fan Watkinson to discuss the possibilities.

 Every day is different, but working at the farm is fun, physical work that our volunteers find rewarding and interesting.
 No gardening experience is needed.
-Further information is provided in our Volunteer Preparation, Releases and Directions document.
+Further information is provided in our Volunteer Releases, Preparation and Directions document.

 Volunteers in the field are invited to help for two to three hours either in the morning or afternoon.
 Many volunteers choose to come several times during the growing season to see the results of their work.

 We welcome groups and individuals of all abilities to volunteer in the fields.
 Generally, a combination of groups and individuals are helping at any given time.
 Group leaders are expected to support the farm staff in leadership of their groups.
-Further information is provided in our Volunteer Preparation, Releases and Directions document.
-In addition, this is the Volunteer Contact and Waiver Form for Individuals and Groups.
+Further information is provided in our Volunteer Releases, Preparation and Directions document.
+In addition, this is the Waiver Form for Individuals and Groups.

 Minimum age for unaccompanied volunteers is 15 (occasionally 14, if in high school).
 Children 5 and older are welcome if accompanied by parents or other adults to supervise them.

 We recommend wearing temperature-appropriate clothes that can get dirty and a hat and sunblock for skin protection.
 If the forecast calls for rain, please bring rain jackets and shoes or boots for the mud!
-Further information is provided in our Volunteer Preparation, Releases and Directions document.
+Further information is provided in our Volunteer Releases, Preparation and Directions document.